BigWigsMods/LibSpecialization/.github/README.md

 `LibSpecialization.RegisterGroup(myUniqueTable, function)`

-myUniqueTable - A table that is unique to your addon, so that it can be identified if you ever want to unregister it. function - A function reference, this will run when receiving specialization information from users.
+myUniqueTable - A table that is unique to your addon, so that it can be identified if you ever want to unregister it. function - A function reference, this will run when receiving specialization information from players.

 `LibSpecialization.UnregisterGroup(myUniqueTable)`